danieljsharpe/lattice_protein/README.md

 BUGS

--chain crossings appear (rarely) - need to find what moves are causing this -note that if no move type is available (e.g. no kink-jump move available and local_move_prob has kink-jump prob=1.) then the program will be caught in an infinite loop
+-chain crossings appear (rarely) - need to find what moves are causing this FIXED - the pivot moves were problematic.
+Needed to deepcopy() the coords which are changed in the pivot move function.

+-note that if no move type is available (e.g. no kink-jump move available and local_move_prob has kink-jump prob=1.) then the program will be caught in an infinite loop